ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 By default, for example, WhatsApp backups messages as unencrypted, and recommends backing up the data.
 On iOS devices, chats are also included in iCloud Backups as unencrypted by default [^7].
 What does it mean if law enforcement wants to access your private conversations?
-Has end-to-end encryption on messaging helped in that case?
+Has end-to-end encryption on messaging helped on preventing access in that case?
 What is the impact of defaults on the general public, which use the service advertised as a "private, secure messenger"?

 Also, consider the following example scenario to highlight the metadata: